 It transfers data securely over public networks.
 Keeping it safe from prying eyes, hackers, and other systems that use IP to determine someone’s identity.

-However, one needs to be aware of the different types of VPN.
+However, one needs to be aware of the different types of VPNs.
 So they can determine which one to use and subscribe to for the safety they require.
-With that, we’d like to thank you for taking the time to read our article about the different types of VPN.
+With that, we’d like to thank you for taking the time to read our article about the different types of VPNs.